We all need help sometimes. Especially when life throws us a curve ball.

 Here, at home, the Chattanooga Times' Neediest Cases fund was launched in 1914.

-The Times — and later the Times Free Press — have been raising money for this fund for the 102 years since, running stories twice a week from Thanksgiving until the end of December about local people who need who need help in their struggle to overcome a tough patch in life.
+The Times — and later the Times Free Press — have been raising money for this fund for the 106 years since, running stories twice a week from Thanksgiving until the end of December about local people struggling to overcome a tough patch in their lives.